Moviefone santa logo

 Those awkward high school years can be tough.
 "The Perks of Being a Wallflower," based on Stephen Chbosky's wildly popular young adult novel, captures the loneliness that comes with being a teen and shows us the power of having friends that allow you to be yourself.
 This sweet and sad anti teen movie isn't all cheerleaders, proms, and first kisses.

-teen moviesdazed and confusedmy girlboyhood
+teen moviesboyhooddazed and confusedmy girl

 Moviefone